How to cancel TalkTalk

 You can compare broadband packages with our broadband and TV package comparison tool, which will show you what's available in your area.
 Switching broadband should be easy, since most providers use the same network as TalkTalk.
 The exception is Virgin Media.
 Luckily its network is widely available too.
 You can check what you can get where you live with our postcode checker tool.

-The fastest broadband speeds are found with Virgin Media, which offers maximum download speeds of 350Mbps.
+The fastest broadband speeds are found with Virgin Media, which now offers maximum download speeds of 1000Mbps with its Gig1 packages.
 Almost all other providers offer maximum download speeds averaging 67Mbps.

 Why the difference?
 With the odd exception, there are essentially two types of broadband provider widely available in the UK.
 The first type is Virgin Media and the second type is all the others.
 This is because almost all other broadband providers use the Openreach network.
 Virgin Media alone has its own network.
 Other exceptions include gigabit providers such as Gigaclear and Hyperoptic who also operate their own small networks.

 Check you're out of contract

 If you are still in your TalkTalk contract, you may not be able to leave until it has ended.
-TalkTalk's broadband contracts are usually 12 or 18 months long.
-However, If you are adamant about leaving TalkTalk, you can pay an exit fee to leave early, the size of this fee varies according to the package you have, but works out at roughly a tenner for every month left on your contract.
+TalkTalk's broadband contracts are usually 18 months long.
+However, If you are adamant about leaving TalkTalk, you can pay an exit fee to leave early; the size of this fee varies according to the package you have, but works out at roughly a tenner for every month left on your contract.

 Who to call and what to say

-The easiest way to leave TalkTalk is to switch to another provider.
+The easiest way to leave TalkTalk is to just switch to another provider.
 Your new provider will take care of cancelling TalkTalk and all you need to do is pay your final bill.
 No need for any awkward phone call.

-There is one exception to this.
+There are a couple of exceptions to this.
 If you want to switch to Virgin Media, and don't want to take your home telephone number with you, you will need to contact TalkTalk to cancel your services.
 If you are taking your home phone number with you, Virgin Media will handle the switch for you.

-If you are cancelling TalkTalk without switching to a new provider, you will need to make a phone call or write a letter to TalkTalk.
-If you need to cancel by phone, ensure you have your account details to hand and call: 0345 172 0039.
+If you are cancelling your broadband completely without switching to a new provider, you will need to make a phone call or write a letter to TalkTalk.
+If you need to cancel by phone, ensure you have your account details to hand and call: 0345 172 0046.

-If you are writing a cancellation letter, avoid ambiguous language and be clear about your intention to cancel.
+If you want to write a cancellation letter instead, avoid ambiguous language and be clear about your intention to cancel.
 TalkTalk asks for the following details to be included in your letter: your full name, your TalkTalk phone number, your signature, and your contact phone number or address.

 After receiving your letter, TalkTalk will phone you.
 So it may be easier to simply call in the first place.
 If there is a reason you cannot deal with TalkTalk by phone, it's a good idea to mention this in your letter.

-If you have YouView TV, remember it requires a TalkTalk Broadband connection, so you will lose it when you cancel your broadband.
+If you have YouView TV with TalkTalk, remember it requires a TalkTalk Broadband connection, so you will lose it when you cancel your broadband.

 TalkTalk will want to keep you

 Broadband providers don't often mention the offers they can whip out if you are about to leave.
 TalkTalk wants you to stay, so it might offer an upgrade or ongoing discount as an incentive if you decide to speak to them over the phone.